 Topgolf is tucked behind MGM grand and actually gives a nice panorama view of the Las Vegas Strip, especially at night.
 Our advice is to pay up for a 3rd floor hitting bay and take in Las Vegas.
 While not a traditional bar or cocktail lounge, Topgolf does a nice job of incorporating fun, drinks, and a great view.

-Don’t settle for just any bar or lounge in Las Vegas – Choose one with a great view!
+You shouldn’t settle for a drink anywhere, instead, choose one of these Las Vegas bars with a view!
 If finding a cheaper beverage regardless of scenery is important to you, we also have listed our favorite drink deals on both the Strip and Fremont Street.